porfanid/QuestMatch/README.md

 ## What features can you add?

 You can basically add any feature you want.
-There are no limitations but you have to follow some very basic rules(no bad language of any kind etc.) Any new fature, new design etc are welcome.
+There are no limitations but you have to follow some very basic rules(no bad language of any kind etc.) Any new feature, new design etc are welcome.

 &nbsp;